rollup/rollup-starter-lib/README.md

 `npm test` builds the library, then tests it.

-*Note that you would often include the `dist` folder in your [.gitignore](https://github.com/rollup/rollup-starter-lib/blob/master/.gitignore) file, but they are included here for ease of illustration.*

 ## Variations

 * [babel](https://github.com/rollup/rollup-starter-lib/tree/babel) — illustrates writing the source code in ES2015 and transpiling it for older environments with [Babel](https://babeljs.io/)